curtispuetz/pypp-docs/docs/index.md

 - The code of Py++ is much shorter than the C++ code you would have to write for the same thing
 - Py++ limits the number of features available to a set of features that is Python-like
 - **You can almost reason about your code as if it were Python code**, so that if you are used to Python code, the difference from Python to Py++ code is very minimal
-    - For now, there is a short set of [rules](advanced/making_pypp_easier.md#rules) where if you follow them in your code, then you should be able to reason about your Py++ code like it is actually Python
+    - For now, there is a short set of rules where if you follow them in your code, then you should be able to reason about your Py++ code like it is actually Python
-        - I recommend looking at these rules a little later in your journey of learning the language and not now
+        - I recommend looking at the mentioned [rules](advanced/making_pypp_easier.md#rules) a little later in your journey of learning the language and not for now
     - In the future, we will try to throw transpiler errors when you break any of the rules